-Project Management is the dynamic process that utilises the appropriate resources of the organisation in a controlled and structured manner, to achieve some clearly defined objectives identified as strategic needs.
+Project Management is the dynamic process that utilises the appropriate resources of the organisation in a controlled and structured manner to achieve some clearly defined objectives identified as strategic needs.
 It is always conducted within a defined set of constraints.
 1

-In the mid-20th century PERT charts emerged, complex network diagrams that show the critical path of projects.
-Soon after this the United States Department of Defense created the Work Breakdown Structure, a tool used to break projects down into manageable pieces.
-These tools and techniques spread quickly as companies looked for new ways to manage large and complex activities, evolving into project management as we know it today.
+In the mid-20th century, PERT charts emerged, complex network diagrams showing a project's critical path.
+Soon after, the United States Department of Defense created the Work Breakdown Structure, which breaks projects into manageable pieces.
+These and other tools and techniques quickly spread as companies looked for new ways to manage large and complex activities, evolving into project management as we know it today.

 Projects go wrong for the same reasons all the time.
 There are no new sins.
 We can look at a project in its first two months and know if it will be a success or not.
 Many organisations are failing to heed painful lessons learned from past projects.
 2

-1 Trevor L. Young, How to be a Better Project Manager (London: Kogan Page Limited, 1998), 16.
+1 Trevor L. Young, How to Be a Better Project Manager (London: Kogan Page Limited, 1998), 16.

 2 Nick Dean, Managing Director of Professional Values.